marned91/marned91/README.md

 ### ✌ How to reach me
 [My Linkedin Page](https://www.linkedin.com/in/marte-n-18aab5101/)

-If you have a question about a specific repository, you can open an issue or participate in the discussions section (if enabled by the repository owner).

 ### 🐱 Fun fact
 I have two cats, Kai and Truls, who keep me entertained while I’m coding - They are my rubber ducks!
 I also enjoy gaming, hanging out with friends and going for walks.